t3docs/docker-render-documentation/Documentation/Solutions/decode-objects-inventory.rst

 How to decode `objects.inv`?
 ============================

-Sphinx know how to decode and read that file.
+This is Sphinx know-how to decode and read that file.
 So let's directly use Sphinx for that purpose.
 Read about this in the Sphinx docs:
 `Showing all links of an Intersphinx mapping file
 <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html#showing-all-links-of-an-intersphinx-mapping-file)>`__

 Here is a sample command that does the trick::

    OBJECTS_INV_URL=https://docs.typo3.org/c/typo3/cms-core/master/en-us/objects.inv
-   # set one IMAGE_TAG
-   IMAGE_TAG=v2.3.0
-   IMAGE_TAG=latest
-   IMAGE_TAG=develop
    docker run --rm -t --entrypoint /bin/bash \
-      t3docs/render-documentation:$IMAGE_TAG \
+      t3docs/render-documentation \
-      -c "pipenv run python -m sphinx.ext.intersphinx $OBJECTS_INV_URL"
+      -c "source /ALL/userhome/.bashrc;python -m sphinx.ext.intersphinx $OBJECTS_INV_URL"

    # Result is a long list in text format shown in the terminal.

 What's going on here?
 Explanation:

-`docker run t3docs/render-documentation:$IMAGE_TAG`
+`docker run t3docs/render-documentation`
-   We run our Docker container.
+   We are running our Docker container.

 `--rm`
    We want to have that container removed right after finishing.